Martiusweb/lisogo-odm-archive/README.md

     git submodule init
     git submodule install

-Please not that you will have to install bootstrap dependencies (including less, jshint, recess, etc).
+Please note that you will have to install bootstrap dependencies (including less, jshint, recess, etc).

 ### Install lisogo